mihirshah2005/tp/docs/DeveloperGuide.md

 1. Initial launch

-    - Download the jar file and copy into an empty folder
+    - Download the .jar file and copy into an empty folder in which the app can create new files (**do not** use a folder with write protection).

+    - Enter the following command (replace `[filename].jar` with respective filename): `java -jar [filename].jar` <br>
-    - Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+      Expected : Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     - Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.